 5 Weeks, 6 Destinations, 1 Checked Bag—Everything I Wore During a Month in Europe

-Controversial as it may seem to pack a jacket for a summer vacation, I couldn't have imagined the trip without one.
-I started in London where the high rarely broke past 70 degrees, so this lightweight barn jacket was the perfect layering piece over tanks and tees, plus it doubled as a cooler airplane layer than your average hoodie.
+As controversial as it may seem to pack a barn jacket for a summer vacation, no suitcase of mine, no matter how warm the destination may be, is complete without at least one lightweight layer.
+I started in London, where the high rarely broke past 70 degrees, so this Maje barn jacket was the perfect layering piece over tanks and tees, plus it doubled as a more forward airplane layer than your average hoodie.

 So Many Silk Scarves

-Several silk scarves featured in my suitcase because they take up next to no space but wield to power the transform an outfit.
-I tied them around my waist as a belt, fastened them into strapless tops, and wore them in my hair.
+Several silk scarves featured in my suitcase because they take up next to no space but wield the power to transform an outfit.
+Per the scarf styling trend that's going viral this summer, I tied mine around my waist as a belt, but I also fastened them into strapless tops and wore them as bandanas in my hair.

 A Sheer Dress

-I'd been eyeing this LPA sheer dress since I first l saw it last summer, and it didn't disappoint.
-I wore it over a bikini to the beach and then swapped my base layer to wear it as a going-out dress later that night.
+I'd been eyeing this LPA sheer dress since I first saw it last summer, and I'm so glad I carved out space in my already full luggage for it.
+While in Ibiza, I wore it over a bikini to the beach club and also turned it into a going-out dress over more full-coverage layers while in Barcelona.

 A Pair of Genie Pants